docksal/service-cli/README.md

 ## Python

-This image comes with a system level installed Python v3.9.x from upstream Debian 11.
+This image comes with a system-level installed Python v3.13.x from upstream Debian 13.

 ## Ruby

-This image comes with a system level installed Ruby v2.7.x from upstream Debian 11.
+This image comes with a system-level installed Ruby v3.3.x from upstream Debian 13.

 ## Notable console tools